awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 # Viewing association histories<a name="sysman-state-assoc-history"></a>

-You can view all executions for a specific association ID by using the [DescribeAssociationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutions.html) API action\.
-This action allows you to quickly see the status, detailed status, results, last execution time, and more information for an AWS Systems Manager State Manager \(State Manager\) association\.
-This API action also includes filters to help you quickly locate associations according to the criteria you specify\.
-For example, you can specify an exact date and time, and use a GREATER\_THAN filter to view only those executions that were processed after the specified date and time\.
+You can view all executions for a specific association ID by using the [DescribeAssociationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutions.html) API operation\.
+This operation lets you to see the status, detailed status, results, last execution time, and more information for a State Manager association\.
+This API operation also includes filters to help you locate associations according to the criteria you specify\.
+For example, you can specify an exact date and time, and use a GREATER\_THAN filter to view executions processed after the specified date and time\.

-If, for example, an association execution failed, you can drill down into the details of a specific execution by using the [DescribeAssociationExecutionTargets](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutionTargets.html) API action\.
-This action shows you the resources, such as instance IDs, where the association ran and the various association statuses\.
-You can then quickly see which resource or instance failed to run an association\.
-With the resource ID you can then view the command execution details to see exactly which step in a command failed\.
+If, for example, an association execution failed, you can drill down into the details of a specific execution by using the [DescribeAssociationExecutionTargets](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAssociationExecutionTargets.html) API operation\.
+This operation shows you the resources, such as instance IDs, where the association ran and the various association statuses\.
+You can then see which resource or instance failed to run an association\.
+With the resource ID you can then view the command execution details to see which step in a command failed\.

-The examples in this section also include information about how to use the [StartAssociationsOnce](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartAssociationsOnce.html) API action to run an association immediately and only one time\.
-You can use this API action when you investigate failed association executions\.
+The examples in this section also include information about how to use the [StartAssociationsOnce](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartAssociationsOnce.html) API operation to run an association once at the time of creation\.
+You can use this API operation when you investigate failed association executions\.
 If you see that an association failed, you can make a change on the resource, and then immediately run the association to see if the change on the resource allows the association to run successfully\.

 ## Viewing association histories \(console\)<a name="sysman-state-assoc-history-console"></a>